 Step 2: Arrange the Crudité Platter

-Crudités is pronounced cru-da-tay and is just a fancy French word for raw vegetables!
-Simply, crudités are a French appetizer of sliced or whole vegetables served with a vinaigrette or dipping sauce.
+- Crudité is pronounced cru-da-tay and is just a fancy French word for raw vegetables!

-Yes!
-But, wrap your veggies in a damp kitchen towel to keep them crisp and place them in the refrigerator until ready to serve.
+- Then wrap the veggies in a damp kitchen towel to keep them crisp and place them in the refrigerator until ready to serve.